lccov/lccov/README.md

 ### :space_invader: &nbsp;About Me

-- 🎓 &nbsp;I'm currently studying Computer Science at Coker University.
+- 🎓 &nbsp;I'm currently studying Computer Science at Coker University
+- 💬 &nbsp;Ask me about anything.
+I'm happy to help
-- ✉️ &nbsp;You can shoot me an email at lacie.covington@gmail.com!
-I'll try to respond as soon as I can.
+- ✉️ &nbsp;You can shoot me an email at lacie.covington@gmail.com.
+I'll try to respond as soon as I can
-- 💬 &nbsp;You can also reach me at https://www.linkedin.com/in/lccovington/
+- ❤ &nbsp;You can also reach me at https://www.linkedin.com/in/lccovington/

 <h3> 🛠 &nbsp;Tech Stack</h3>